 According to Maura Thomas, it is important to keep in mind the importance of Attention Management and its constant practice.
-The first step is recognizing what distracts people from their productivity.
-The next step is to prevent those distractions and achieve positive results according to people’s responsibilities.
+The first step is recognizing what distracts people from their work.
+The next step is to prevent those distractions from happening in order to stray focussed.

 Attention Management in Private Life

 The vitality of Attention Management is not only important in the work field but also in the private life.
 Thomas calls it “Life Flow” since life does not only revolve around our profession but also our personal daily life.
 In our personal life there are several responsibilities that must be addressed.